runtimeverification/k/pyk/src/tests/profiling/test-data/domains.md

 set it is matching and N is the number of elements being matched.
-When it appears on the left hand side containing variables not bound elsewhere in the term, it is O(N^K) where N is the size of the set it is matching and K is the number of unbound keys being mached.
+When it appears on the left hand side containing variables not bound elsewhere in the term, it is O(N^K) where N is the size of the set it is matching and K is the number of unbound keys being matched.
 In other words, one unbound variable is linear, two is quadratic, three is cubic, etc.

 ```k